 The next factor which is perceived to hinder access to credit by Ghanaian contractors is the high interest rates charged by Ghanaian banks.
 This is a major deterrent to contractors who may otherwise have been able to access and utilise bank credit.
-Fig. 6.13 shows the distribution of contractors' views of to what extent this affects them.
+Fig. 6.13 shows the distribution of contractors" views of to what extent this affects them.
 A separate section of this report focuses on the current interest rate regime in Ghana and the effects on contractors.

-Fig 6.13 Number of contractors affected by high interest rates
+No effect Little effect Some effect Significant effect Substantial effect Fig 6.13 Number of contractors affected by high interest rates